 Shape into balls.
 We typically get 16 medium-size flour tortillas from one batch of tortilla dough, but you could make 20 fajita-size tortillas, or 10-12 burrito-size tortillas instead.
 Let them rest on the counter covered with a damp cloth for 15 minutes so they are easier to roll out.

 Roll out tortillas.
-Use a lightly floured surface and a rolling pin to roll out the flour tortillas as thin as possible.
+Use a lightly floured surface and a rolling pin (affiliate link) to roll out the flour tortillas as thin as possible.

 Cook tortillas.
 Lay each tortilla, one at a time, in a hot cast iron skillet set over medium-high heat, letting each cook for 20-30 seconds until it starts to bubble slightly and brown spots appear on the bottom.
 Then flip and cook for another 15-20 seconds on the other side.